|Location: 56° 42’ N 002° 28’ W|

 T: +44 (0)1674 672302 F: +44(0)1674 675530

-Montrose Port is the perfect gateway to Angus and the north-east of Scotland – an area renowned for sweeping sandy beaches, stunning mountains and glens, ancient castles and some of the country’s finest golf courses.
+Montrose Port has put Angus on the map as a must-see tourist destination for the North-East of Scotland, an area well-renowned for sweeping sandy beaches, stunning mountains and glens, ancient castles and some of the country’s finest golf courses.

-This really is a region that encapsulates the heart of Scotland.
-Indeed, Angus was the location for the Battle of Dunnichen between the Picts and Northumbrians in 645.
-The battle effectively led to the subsequent creation of the Kingdom of Alba, later to become known as Scotland.
+As a region that really encapsulates the heart of Scotland, Angus includes a rich local history as the location for the Battle of Dunnichen between the Picts and Northumbrians in 645.
+This was the battle that effectively led to the subsequent creation of the Kingdom of Alba, which was later to become known as bonnie Scotland.